Judges: Alaska Native corporations ineligible for aid funds

 The three-judge panel of the U.S. District Court of Appeals District of Columbia Circuit found an Alaska Native corporation cannot qualify as an Indian tribe under the federal Indian Self-Determination and Education Assistance Act unless it has been “recognized as eligible for the special programs and services provided by the United States to Indians because of their status as Indians.”
 None have been recognized as such, according to the ruling.

-The decision parses the language from the 1975 law and delves into what it says have been shifting positions on the “political status” of Alaska Natives by the federal government since the Alaska Purchas of 1867.
+The decision parses the language from the 1975 law and delves into what it says have been shifting positions on the “political status” of Alaska Natives by the federal government since the Alaska Purchase of 1867.

 The federal coronavirus aid package, passed earlier this year, references the 1975 law to define an Indian tribe.
 The decades-old law defines the term as “any Indian tribe, band, nation, or other organized group or community, including any Alaska Native village or regional or village corporation as defined in or established pursuant to the Alaska Native Claims Settlement Act …, which is recognized as eligible for the special programs and services provided by the United States to Indians because of their status as Indians,” according to the ruling.